How do I find the right flange size?

 Please let us know if you can’t see your pump, or we’ve got it wrong, and we’ll get onto that ASAP.

-Finding the correct size
+2. Finding the right flange size

 If your pump flange size is too big, you can pull your areola unnecessarily into the pump funnel and damage the skin and tissue.
 We know from this study, and this study, that about 15-17% of women who use breast pumps have nipple injury and damage.